Hetty King: Career

-King started performing as a solo act in music halls in around 1902, doing impersonations of such stars as Gus Elen and Vesta Victoria.
+At the age of 10, King won a contest which offered a season’s work at Blackpool Pier.
+King started performing as a solo act in music halls in around 1902, (though she appeared as a solo act at the Argyle Theatre Birkenhead as early as December 1898 billed as a vocalist and dancer) doing impersonations of such stars as Gus Elen and Vesta Victoria.
 In her early career, she perfected an impression of the successful lion comique, George Lashwood.
 For the week commencing 10 December 1904, she topped the programme at the newly opened (for 10 days) Empire Theatre in Ashton-under-Lyne, billed as "The Society Gem".
 It was her first of many appearances at this theatre, part of W. H. Broadhead's theatre circuit.

 She started appearing regularly as a male impersonator from 1905, when she starred in Dick Whittington at the Kennington Theatre.
 Thereafter she appeared regularly, dressed as a "swell".
 In 1907, King travelled to the United States with the Canadian comedian R. G. Knowles, and broke all records at the New York Theatre, performing songs including "I Want a Gibson Girl" and "When I Get Back To Piccadilly".
 After returning to England, she began performing the song "Ship Ahoy!
 (All the Nice Girls Love a Sailor)", written by Bennett Scott and A. J. Mills.
 She said that she first sang it at the Liverpool Empire in 1908, but it did not become successful until 1909, when it became popular and, towards the end of the year, was described as the greatest pantomime hit for four years.
 It became her signature song, which she continued to perform throughout her career.